-Key Performance Outcome: 4.2.a (PS, JS, LF, SL, DK, MG, JM) 1 percent of the annual general fund budget is generated.
+Key Performance Outcome: 4.2.a (PS, JS, LF, SL, DK, MG, JM)

+1 percent of the annual general fund budget is generated.

 - The district participates in energy conservation programs through the Snohomish Public Utility District and Puget Sound Energy.
-To date, the district has received \$19,000 reimbursement for Light Emitting Diode (LED) light installations and energy conservation.
-The LED light life lengthy span also reduces the labor required to replace burned out bulbs and ballasts. - Work funded by the \$99,284 Office of the Superintendent of Public Instruction (OSPI) Healthy Kids Healthy Schools grant is completed, including a new dishware washing station at Sequoia HS, and one new water bottle filling station at all four high schools. - Work funded by the \$29,507 Snohomish County grant for playground equipment at Hawthorne ES, Lowell ES and Cedar Wood ES is completed. - Snohomish County staff recently indicated that the EPS will receive \$300,000 for capital expenditures at Memorial Baseball Stadium to make improvements to the baseball field. - EPS receives a \$103,000 insurance refund for repairs made the Jackson High School HVAC system chiller, damaged in an August, 2015 wind storm. - EPS receives a \$90,000 award from the Boeing Company supporting a twoyear build out of district-wide, K-12 career connected learning program. - EPS STEM-department receives a: \$287,423 in grants and sponsorships - The Boeing Company invites Letter of Interest (LOI) for a \$98,000 early learning and numeracy proposal
+To date, the district has received \$14,000 reimbursement for Light Emitting Diode (LED) light installations and energy conservation.
+The LED light life lengthy span also reduces the labor required to replace burned out bulbs and ballasts. - Work funded by the \$99,284 Office of the Superintendent of Public Instruction (OSPI) Healthy Kids Healthy Schools grant is completed, including a new dishware washing station at Sequoia HS, and one new water bottle filling station at all four high schools. - Work funded by the \$29,507 Snohomish County grant for playground equipment at Hawthorne ES, Lowell ES and Cedar Wood ES is completed. - Snohomish County staff recently indicated that the EPS will receive \$300,000 for capital expenditures at Memorial Baseball Stadium to make improvements to the baseball field. - EPS receives a \$103,000 insurance refund for repairs made the Jackson High School HVAC system chiller, damaged in an August, 2015 wind storm.

-- EPS teaching & learning receives a total of \$195,000 grant funding to support Teacher/Principal Evaluation Project work as well as new teacher / mentorship program development. - EPS early learning department retains and plans to use \$19,000 from an original \$35,000 Gates Foundation grant focusing on PreK-K connections and transitions. - The Snohomish County Human Services grants \$173,500 to support Student Support Advocates in all high schools. - The Everett Rotary Next Generation Grant provides \$12,000 for College in the High School tuition assistance for Everett, Cascade, and Sequoia High School students. - The Everett Public Schools Foundation provides \$12,000 in grant funding annually to support fall K-12 High School & Beyond events. - The Everett Public Schools Foundation provides \$48,000 to support the second year of Everett Ready for incoming kindergarten students. - The Homeless Student Stability Program grant provides \$198,750 to assist homeless families to obtain or maintain permanent housing. - Snohomish County Human Services grant provides consultation for the next two years around implementation of Trauma-Informed practices at three schools: Cascade High School, Everett High School, and Jackson Elementary School. - Snohomish County Human Services grant will provide \$100,000 to hire a Student Support Advocate at North Middle School. - Snohomish County Human Services grant will provide \$70,000 to fund a cooccurring clinician at Evergreen Middle School.
+- EPS receives a \$90,000 award from the Boeing Company supporting a two-year build out of district-wide, K-12 career connected learning program. - EPS science, technology, engineering, mathematics (STEM) department receives a: - \$29,457 computer science grant from the Office of the Superintendent of Public Instruction to support program development. - \$35,000 programming/computer science principles development from Code.org - \$10,250 College Spark/OSPI grant to support the development of the Bridge to College math course. - \$11,070 First Lego League robotics award, to be distributed among 23 schools for further development of robotics programming - \$15,000 Restoration Ecology Student Network grant from the Mountaineers Foundation to support integrated ecological study in multiple courses. - EPS teaching & learning receives a total of \$195,000 grant funding to support Teacher/Principal Evaluation Project work as well as new teacher / mentorship program development. - EPS early learning department retains and plans to use \$19,000 from an original \$35,000 Gates Foundation grant focusing on PreK-K connections and transitions. - The Snohomish County Human Services grants \$173,500 to support Student Support Advocates in all high schools. - The Everett Rotary Next Generation Grant provides \$12,000 for College in the High School tuition assistance for Everett, Cascade, and Sequoia High School students. - The Everett Public Schools Foundation provides \$12,000 in grant funding annually to support fall K-12 High School & Beyond events.